logo

 by Damjan

-A family trying to have a camping barbecue on a picturesque Australian island got unexpected visitors – tens of huge robber crabs surrounded them.
-The vicious-looking animals, also known as coconut crabs, can reach three feet in length and have a great sense of smell.
+A family trying to have a camping barbecue on a picturesque Australian island encountered unexpected visitors – tens of huge robber crabs surrounded them.
+The vicious-looking animals, also known as coconut crabs, can reach three feet in length and possess a remarkable sense of smell.

 [ADVERTISEMENT]

-As the unsuspecting family enjoyed their freshly cooked barbecue while camping on secluded Christmas Island, off Western Australia's far north-west, the crabs gathered around them searching for food.
+As the unsuspecting family enjoyed their freshly cooked barbecue while camping on secluded Christmas Island, off Western Australia's far north-west, the crabs gathered around them in search of food.
 Despite their frightening appearance, the crabs are completely harmless, but (as their name indicates), they often steal food from campsites.

-The family made a series of fantastic photos, and they show more than 52 of the crabs impatiently awaiting an opportunity to get some leftovers.
+The family captured a series of fantastic photos, showing more than 52 crabs impatiently awaiting an opportunity to snag some leftovers.

 Crabs eagerly await food.